Heckie75/kodi-addon-sane-scanner/README.md

 This Kodi add-on is limited to Linux systems.
 It is not an official Kodi add-on, as it violates Kodi's policies by executing external programs.

-Due to the lack of reliable Debian packages for Kodi starting with Ubuntu 24.04, and its incompatibility with Flatpak, maintenance of this add-on has been discontinued.
+The addon is incompatibility with Flatpak.
 The following known bugs and limitations exist:

-1. **Encoding Issues:** Starting with Ubuntu 24.04, Kodi's compilation provded under https://launchpad.net/~ubuntuhandbook1/+archive/ubuntu/kodi or incompatibility with Python 3.12.3, browsing archives may cause Kodi to crash if folders contain files with German umlauts (ÄÖÜäöüß) or potentially other special characters.
-This is likely due to encoding problems (utf-8) with ```os.listdir()``` in ```archive.py``` and ```ListItems``` creation in ```directory.py```.
-2. **Monochrome Conversion:** The genesis scanner driver does not natively support black-and-white mode.
-A workaround using ```convert -monochrome``` is employed to convert grayscale to monochrome.
-However, the resulting quality is significantly degraded on Ubuntu 24.04.
+1. **Encoding Issues:** Starting with Ubuntu 24.04, there are problems in context of encoding filenames.
+There are some fixes starting with version 3.2.0.
+But it is still not possible to move, print and send files with special characters